surniaulula/wpsso-faq/readme.txt

 <!-- about -->

-The WPSSO FAQ Manager allows you to easily manage Questions / Answers from a standard WordPress editing page, and combine your Questions / Answers into FAQ groups.
+The WPSSO Schema FAQPage Manager allows you to easily manage Questions / Answers from a standard WordPress editing page, and combine your Questions / Answers into FAQ groups.

 You can use the standard WordPress FAQ group archive and question page templates and/or use the <code>&#91;faq&#93;</code> and <code>&#91;question&#93;</code> shortcode(s) in your content.